×

 All about Variolite and Wehrlite Properties

 Know all about Variolite and Wehrlite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Variolite and Wehrlite belong to Igneous Rocks.Texture of Variolite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Wehrlite is Banded.
 Variolite appears Dull and Soft and Wehrlite appears Rough and Banded.
-The luster of Variolite is not available while that of Wehrlite is metallic.
+The luster of Variolite is while that of Wehrlite is metallic.
 Variolite is available in black, brown, light to dark grey colors whereas Wehrlite is available in dark greenish - grey, green colors.
 The commercial uses of Variolite are cemetery markers, creating artwork and that of Wehrlite are cemetery markers, creating artwork, gemstone, jewelry.